 What Is Debt-To-Income Ratio – DTI

 Debt-to-income ratio-DTI isn’t part of a borrower’s credit score.
 It is instead something that banks and moneylenders use to establish your ability to pay back the personal loan taken.
-When your debt-to-income percentage is high, bankers and moneylenders are likely to turn down your loan application.
+When your debt-to-income percentage is high, bankers in Singapore and moneylenders are likely to turn down your loan application.
 This is because a high DTI shows that a borrower has a lot of debt for the income they have.
 This for a lender means you may not be able to manage the repayment of the loans you take out.

-DTI is calculated by dividing the total debt service payments for each month by the gross income.
 The DTI is often expressed using percentages.
 When you have a debt-to-income ratio of 36% and above, then it means your DTI is high.
 And the likelihood of your money lender approving your loan application is significantly reduced.

 Therefore, you have to work at lowering your debt-to-income ratio ahead of applying for a payday loan.
 Below are some useful strategies that will help you notably decrease your DTI percentage.